-her work in this area to be determined between Superintendent and new duct a review of existing departmental budgets to inform the 25/26 get development process by analyzing:

-ice & Supply budgets (Q1).
+Conduct a review of existing departmental budgets to inform the 25/26 budget development process by analyzing: Service & Supply budgets (Q1).

-- Discussion and decision at Nov 12th Exec Meeting: - Review to focus on services & supplies only for the last few years. - trends to be identified and actual financial results to be compared to operational performance.
+- o Discussion and decision at Nov 12th Exec Meeting: - Review to focus on services & supplies only for the last few years. - trends to be identified and actual financial results to be compared to operational performance.